 The Board of Directors authorizes the following rules for the protection of the club, its members and guests, and to assure the safe, sanitary operation of the club facilities.
 The rules comply with the Arlington County Water Recreation Facilities Ordinance and regulations.
 The current Red Cross Swimming and Water Safety Manual is an additional part of these rules.

 All Certificate holders, rental members, emeritus members, August members (all further referenced as "Members") and their dependents, babysitters, and guests will comply with the club rules as well as with applicable local, state and federal laws and ordinances.

-Members are responsible for reading the rules and ensuring that they and their dependents, babysitters, and guests are aware of all rules.
-Members are responsible for their own behavior as well as the behavior of their dependents, babysitters, and guests.
+Members are responsible for reading the rules and ensuring that they and their dependents, babysitters, and guests (when allowed) are aware of all rules.
+Members are responsible for their own behavior as well as the behavior of their dependents, babysitters, and guests (when allowed).
 Failure to comply with the Arlington Forest Club (AFC) Rules shall be considered cause for the immediate suspension of club privileges for the offending member and/or other members and dependents in the same member household.

 The Board of Directors delegates authority to the pool manager and lifeguards to be in complete charge and have final authority to interpret and enforce all rules.